Reviews for the Easily Distracted:

 I point this out because, a few introspective moments aside, this isn't The Dark Blue Knight.
 Christopher Nolan produced the film and came up with the story (along with screenwriter David S. Goyer), but keeps the brooding to a minimum, even during Clark's...difficult adolescence.
 Supes isn't a guy looking for the first opportunity to mothball his costume and live overseas with Anne Hathaway, he's doing everything in his power to save his adopted home.
 If there is a criticism to be made, it's that the movie's third act is so smash-tastic it effectively brings what character development we've seen to a screeching halt.
 And then drops a skyscraper on it.

 Growing up, I was more of a Spider-Man guy.
 In fact, the first Superman comic I ever got was that "Battle of the Century" Marvel/DC crossover (Two whole dollars!
 In 1976!).
 So I can't speak to certain aspects of Kryptonian life, or how much of a fascist the comic version of General Zod is (because he's pretty extreme here).
-None of it really matters, because Man of Steel is the Superman movie I've wanted to see since 1982.
+None of it really matters, because Man of Steel is much closer to the Superman movie I've wanted to see since 1982.

 It might be hard to judge Cavill fairly, given how little he had to do to eclipse Routh.
 He benefits from not instantly reminding us of Christopher Reeve and also being yoked like a mofo.
 He's also bolstered by solid performances from Shannon (no small feat playing a megalomaniacal tyrant without going into full ham mode), Crowe and Costner.
 In fact, Pa Kent might give us Costner's best tearjerk moment since Field of Dreams ("You *are* my son," you saw it in the previews, so quit bitching).